Dennis S. Neier

 Dennis S. Neier is the Director of the Litigation, Forensic & Valuation Services Group at Anchin.
 He provides litigation consulting, forensic accounting, alternative dispute resolution (“ADR”) and expert witness services to law firms and in-house counsel.

-With more than 40 years in the industry, Dennis has provided forensic accounting and litigation consulting services for cases involving individuals, and both small and large companies with an emphasis on breach of contract or fiduciary duty, business interruption, purchase and sale agreement disputes, lost profits, fraud, mass claim cases and white collar crime.
+Dennis has provided forensic accounting and litigation consulting services for cases involving individuals and both small and large companies with an emphasis on breach of contract or fiduciary duty, royalty disputes, business interruption, purchase and sale agreement disputes, lost profits, economic damages, fraud, mass claim cases and white collar crime.
 In addition, he has extensive experience in performing fraud investigations for not-for-profit organizations.
 He assists in all phases of the litigation process, from pre-complaint through post-trial.
 He also has testimony experience in a variety of forums.

 Dennis has significant experience in the area of ADR having served as an arbitrator and mediator.
-He is on the commercial panel of neutrals of the American Arbitration Association, on the panel of arbitrators of the Financial Industry Regulatory Authority (FINRA) and is appointed as a neutral in New York State’s Unified Court System.
+He is on the commercial panel of neutrals of the American Arbitration Association and CPR, on the panel of arbitrators of the Financial Industry Regulatory Authority (“FINRA”) and is appointed as a neutral in New York State’s Unified Court System.

-Dennis was an adjunct professor of accounting and economics and litigation consulting and forensic accounting services at the City University of New York and currently is an adjunct professor at New York University’s School of Professional Studies where he teaches courses on litigation consulting and forensic accounting services.
-He has lectured on accounting and auditing, forensic accounting, and litigation consulting services subjects for the NYSSCPA, the AICPA, The Practicing Law Institute, and the New York State Bar Association (NYSBA).
-In addition, he has coauthored the chapters on Personal Financial Statements and Forensic Accounting and Litigation Consulting Services for the Accountant’s Handbook.
+Dennis was an adjunct professor of accounting and economics and litigation consulting and forensic accounting services at the City University of New York and at New York University where he taught courses on litigation consulting and forensic accounting services as well as other accounting courses.

-Dennis is a member of the American Institute of Certified Public Accountants (AICPA), the AICPA’s Management Consulting Services Division, the New York State Society of Certified Public Accountants (NYSSCPA), and the American Arbitration Association (AAA).
-He is a fellow of the American College of Forensic Examiners (ACFE) and a diplomat of the American Board of Forensic Accounting (ABFA).
-In addition to being a CPA, he also holds a certification in Certified Financial Forensics (CFF).
+Dennis is a member of the American Institute of Certified Public Accountants (“AICPA”), the AICPA’s Management Consulting Services Division, the New York State Society of Certified Public Accountants (“NYSSCPA”), the American Bar Association and the American Arbitration Association (“AAA”).
+He is a fellow of the American College of Forensic Examiners (“ACFE”) and a diplomat of the American Board of Forensic Accounting (“ABFA”).
+Besides being a CPA, he also holds a certification in Certified Financial Forensics (“CFF”).

 Dennis is a former member of the AICPA’s SEC Practice Section Executive Committee and Advanced Litigation Services and Fraud Conference Steering Committee.
 He is the former Chairman of the NYSSCPA’s Financial Accounting Standards and the Specialized Accounting Principles Committees.
 He served as a member of the NYSSCPA’s Litigation Consulting and Support Services, Personal Financial Planning and Professional Ethics Committees.